FarukErat/Notes_and_Tutorials/authentication.md

 ## Password Authentication:

-User sets a password.<br>
+**User sets a password.**
-A random piece of data, so called salt, is generated.<br>
+- A random piece of data, so called salt, is generated.
-The salt is appended to the password.<br>
+- The salt is appended to the password.
-The resulting text is hashed.
-This process is intentionally resource intensive, like hashing the resulting text 2^12 times.<br>
+- The resulting text is hashed.
+This process is intentionally resource intensive, like hashing the resulting text 2^12 times.
-The parameters like salt, iteration number, parallelism and etc. are appended to the digest.<br>
+- The parameters like salt, iteration number, parallelism and etc. are appended to the digest.
-The result is stored in a database.<br>
+- The result is stored in a database.

-User enters a password for login.<br>
+**User enters a password for login.**
-The entry from database is retrieved.<br>
+- The entry from database is retrieved.
-The hash, salt and parameters are parsed.<br>
+- The hash, salt and parameters are parsed.
-The entered password is hashed according to the parsed salt and paramaters.<br>
+- The entered password is hashed according to the parsed salt and paramaters.
-Check is done by comparing the calculated hash and the parsed hash.<br>
+- Check is done by comparing the calculated hash and the parsed hash.

 Default authentication method for systems using LDAP.<br>